 Step-by-Step Instructions

-- In a large mixing bowl, whisk together the ricotta, eggs, milk, vanilla extract, lemon zest, and lemon juice until smooth.
+Begin by making the wet mixture.
+In a large mixing bowl, whisk together the ricotta, eggs, milk, vanilla extract, lemon zest, and lemon juice until the mixture is smooth and well combined.
+The ricotta may not fully dissolve, and that is perfectly fine.

-- Heat a nonstick skillet or griddle over medium heat and lightly grease with butter or oil.
+Heat a nonstick skillet or griddle over medium heat and lightly grease it with butter or oil.
+If you have a few minutes to spare, let the batter rest for five to ten minutes before cooking, which helps everything relax and rise into an airier texture.

-- Pour 1/4 cup of batter per pancake onto the skillet.
-Cook for 2–3 minutes, or until small bubbles form on the surface and the edges look set.
+Pour about a quarter cup of batter per pancake onto the hot skillet.
+Cook for two to three minutes, until small bubbles form on the surface and the edges look set, then carefully flip and cook for another two minutes or so, until golden and cooked through.
+Avoid pressing down on them, and let them puff up naturally.

 Can I make these ahead of time?

-Yes!
-You can make the batter a few hours in advance—just store it in the fridge and give it a gentle stir before cooking.
+Yes.
+You can mix the batter a few hours in advance, store it covered in the fridge, and give it a gentle stir before cooking.
+The pancakes themselves also reheat well.

 Can I freeze the pancakes?

 Absolutely.
-Let them cool completely, then freeze in a single layer.
-Once frozen, transfer to a freezer bag.
-Reheat in the toaster or oven at 350°F until warm.
+Let them cool completely, then freeze in a single layer before transferring to a freezer bag.
+Reheat in the toaster or in a 350 degree Fahrenheit oven until warmed through.

 Can I substitute cottage cheese for ricotta?

-You can, but the texture will be a bit different.
-Blend cottage cheese until smooth before using for a more consistent texture.
+You can, though the texture will be slightly different.
+Blend the cottage cheese until smooth before adding it to the batter for the most consistent, creamy result.

 - 1 cup ricotta cheese